Higher representation infinite algebras and toric Fano stacks of Picard number one or two

 \end{Thm} \begin{proof} If we consider the smooth toric Fano stack $\X$ constructed from $G$, we have

 by the above commutative diagram.
 Thus the assertion follows from Theorem \ref{classfitiltrk1}. \end{proof}

-We emphasize that Theorem \ref{dAPRAtilde} is difficult to prove without using their geometric models.
-Thanks to Theorem \ref{dAPRAtilde}, we can prove that all $d$-representation infinite algebras having same $B$ and $\gamma$ are derived equivalent to each other.
-This is implicitly shown in \cite[5.2, 5.12]{DG}, but we could not find a proof for \cite[5.2]{DG}.
-Our method is different from \cite{DG} in that we use the combinatorics of upper sets.
+We emphasize that Theorem \ref{dAPRAtilde} is difficult to prove without using these geometric models.
+Thanks to Theorem \ref{dAPRAtilde}, we can prove that all $d$-representation infinite algebras of type $\widetilde A$ having same $B$ and $\gamma$ are connected by a finite sequence of iterated $d$-APR tilts.
+Although a related statement appears in \cite[5.2, 5.12]{DG}, our proof below is independent and uses combinatorics of upper sets.